qooqu/CourtFormTool/index.md

 ## security

 We're laser focused on the security of your client's data.
 For now, CourtFormTool ensures security by storing your data on your computer.
 This security comes at the cost of convenience.
-In the future, we may add a cloud storage option, which would allow you to access your data from anywhere.
+In the future, we may add a cloud storage option which would allow you to access your data from anywhere.

 ## try it